Over The Rainbow | Chords + Lyrics (capo 1)

 Eva Cassidy, doubles the number of bars and changes the melody drastically, looks like this in TAB.

-Every step is practiced slowly, fast, and at a free tempo with full TAB and practice loops, just like you saw in the playlist above.
+Every step is practiced slowly, fast, and at a free tempo with full TAB and practice loops.

 - Close To You chords